kant/watson-training-from-on-prem-data/README.md

 * [IBM Watson Studio](https://www.ibm.com/cloud/watson-studio): Build and train AI models, and prepare and analyze data, in a single, integrated environment.

+## Technologies

+* [Docker](https://www.docker.com/): Docker containers wrap up software and its dependencies into a standardized unit for software development that includes everything it needs to run: code, runtime, system tools and libraries.

 ## Steps

 1. [Create a Watson Studio instance](#create-a-watson-studio-instance)